What Is the First Step Toward Addiction Recovery?

 Contemplation

-At this stage, the individual is beginning to consider making a change in their substance use.
+At this stage, the individual is beginning to consider making a change in their drug use.
 They may be weighing the pros and cons of using substances and considering the impact it has on their life.

 Preparation